cncf/toc/process/README.md

 Sandbox projects are subject to an annual review by the TOC.
 This is intended to be a lightweight process to ensure that projects are on track, and getting the support they need.

-Your annual review should answer the following questions:
+Your annual review should be in the form of a PR and answer the following questions:

 * Include a link to your project’s devstats page.
 We will be looking for signs of consistent or increasing contribution activity.
 Please feel free to add commentary to add colour to the numbers and graphs we will see on devstats.
 * How many maintainers do you have, and which organisations are they from?
 (Feel free to link to an existing MAINTAINERS file if appropriate.)